vmchale/atspkg/README.md

 ### Building a Binary Package

-To build a binary package from source, run
+To build a binary package from a source tarball:

 ```bash
  $ atspkg remote https://github.com/vmchale/polyglot/archive/0.3.34.tar.gz